dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T202: History shows unchecked authority leads to oppression.
+### T202: Unchecked authority historically leads to oppression and injustice.

 |Support|
 |---|